 Read our ultimate guide to Surfing in Wales

 Put aside preconceptions of paella chefs and flamenco dancers – Spain isn’t all chilling on the Costa del Sol, you know?
 Around the south coast, you can venture to Cadiz.
 By a gorgeous old town of cobbled streets and tapas bars, walled-up waves roll in after gathering a little punch from the Atlantic.
 However, it’s San Sebastian that reigns supreme.
 A happening city, it’s the gateway to loads of attractive and challenging beach breaks in the Basque Country.

 Check this complete guide to the Spanish surf for more info

 Just a mention of the name Hossegor is usually enough to conjure frightful images of spraying overhead beach breaks that roar in tubes and walls against wind-blasted dunes.
 But you don’t have to contend with the winter monsters of La Graviere to enjoy surfing in this corner of Europe.
 There are oodles of long, sandy beaches that have countless peaks going right and left (but mostly closing out) up the west coast.
 Further north, Brittany comes with its own family-friendly surf breaks and unique Breton culture.

 We’ve got loads of extra guides to French surf destinations

 When other parts of Europe are dusting down their snow jackets, the Canaries are basking in sun.
-In addition, strong cross-Atlantic swells hit these Spanish islands in the winter months, so you can hop south from the ski fields to find consistent point breaks, beachies, and even barrels.
+In addition, strong cross-Atlantic swells hit these Spanish islands in the winter months, so you can hop south from the ski fields to find consistent point breaks, beaches, and even barrels.
 The Canaries get popular in summer with families and learner surfers.
 For that, the glowing white beaches of Fuerteventura and north-western Lanzarote are perfect!

-Read our ultimate guide to Surfing in Canary Islands
+Read our ultimate guide to surfing in Canary Islands

 Month by month guide to the surf season in Europe